 In total conclusion, it’s always a matter of trade-offs when choosing SSDs.
-The performance, the cost and reliability trade off.
-But for cloud, cutting corners may be OK for some smaller niche workloads, but in general, mixed workloads from a virtualised situation simply has to a server SSD to succeed and benefit the business in the long term.
+The performance, the cost and the reliability trade-off.
+But for cloud, cutting corners may be OK for some smaller niche workloads, but in general, mixed workloads from a virtualised situation simply has to be a server SSD to succeed and benefit the business in the long term.

 Speak to the Simms server team today to discuss the server SSD options for you.